AMN2080/AMN2080/readme.md

 **Fun Fact:**

-"In order to make a perfect and beautiful machine, it is not requisite to know how to make it."
+"The best way to predict the future is to invent it."

--- Daniel Dennett
+-- Alan Kay